Kasha Nabagesera: Activism

 In 1999, she campaigned to end homophobia in Uganda, where homosexuality is illegal.

 In 2010, Ugandan newspaper Rolling Stone published names and photos of people believed to be homosexual, with the headline "Hang Them".
-It listed Nabagesera and her colleague David Kato, both of whom sued the tabloid and set a benchmark for human rights in Uganda.
+It listed Nabagesera and her colleague David Kato, both of whom sued the tabloid and set a precedence for "legal steps" on human rights violation in Uganda.
 Nabagesera explained it set a precedence as an attempt to protect “privacy and the safety we all have against incitements to violence”.
 Kato was later killed following the legal battle with the publication.

 Nabagasera has continued the fight for gay rights in Uganda.
 Under FARUG, she has fought to decriminalize homosexuality in Uganda by circumventing the Ugandan anti-homosexuality bill.
 She refers to it as a Nuremberg law that mandates stiff sentences ranging from prison sentences to the death penalty, which also rules that citizens who do not report homosexuals to the authorities can face up to three years in jail.

 In 2011, Nabagesera was said to be the only founding member of the LGBT movement from the 90s still living in Uganda.
 She spoke at the 2017 WorldPride summit in Madrid, and led a discussion about LGBTQIA+ in Africa with Najma Kousri from Tunisia, South African Yahia Zaidi, Alimi Bisi Ademola from Nigeria, and Michèle Ndoki from Cameroon.

 Nabagesera tried to adopt a child in Uganda, as the adoption process does not use sexuality as a bar to adoption in Uganda, but she was told that she could not adopt because she "wasn't palatable".

 In 2013 Nabagesera founded a magazine, Bombastic, with writing from LGBT Ugandans about the discrimination they had experienced.